marcvaldez/Search-and-Rescue-Robot/README.md

 ![CyberChef screenshot](Docs/cyberchef.png)

 Then, modify the `Arduino/RobotEye/camera_index.h` and replace all the hex code with the output from CyberChef.
 Don't forget to change the value of `index_ov2640_html_gz_len` to the number of hex codes you got.
-(I usually just paste it in Notepad++ and find the last column and divide by 5.)
+(I usually just paste all the hex code in Notepad++ and find the last column and divide by 5.)

 #### Bonus Option - Do both options